djplaner/GroupGenerator/README.md

 ## To do

+- [x] Add the ability to save group allocations to allow for later retrieval - use local storage
 - [ ] Make the application more responsive.

     Primarily to allow effective use in a classroom on a data projector.